 While many borrowers simply seek rates and terms that appear reasonable, it’s important that they understand the type of lender they’re dealing with.

 Following are some of the most common terms you’ll come across when going through the process of choosing a lender.

 Mortgage Lenders.
 Lenders are the ones who make the loan and provide the money you’ll use to buy your home.
 When meeting with lenders, you’ll have to provide a lot of financial background information.
 The lender will then set the mortgage interest rates and other mortgage loan terms accordingly.

 Mortgage Brokers.
-Brokers work with multiple lenders to find the loan that’ll offer you the best rate and terms, so when you take out the loan, you’re really borrowing from a lender, not a broker.
+Brokers, like the Colorado Springs Mortgage Broker to name one example, work with multiple lenders to find the loan that’ll offer you the best rate and terms, so when you take out the loan, you’re really borrowing from a lender, not a broker.
 This is often one of the most confusing parts of the mortgage process for prospective buyers.
 If your financial situation isn’t in as perfect a state as you’d perhaps hope, due to matters of credit, then it should be a comfort to learn that you may be able to find yourself a bad credit mortgage broker if you conduct proper research online.